top of page

 Why I built the AI workshop.

 AI has changed what's possible in communication faster than most organisations have been able to keep up with.
 The tools are genuinely useful.
-They're also genuinely risky in environments where accuracy, tone and reputation matter, and most teams are somewhere in between, using them enthusiastically without a clear sense of where the guardrails should be.
+They're also genuinely risky in environments where accuracy, tone and reputation matter.
+Most teams are somewhere in between, using them enthusiastically without a clear sense of where the guardrails should be.

 The workshop has been delivered for parliamentary offices and professional services teams, and I'm building it out further for aged care, corporate communications and marketing functions.